pwgn/k8s-kafka-flink/README.md

 ```

 Flink logs are also available through the UI.
 Browse to the "Task Managers" or "Job Manager" and click the "Logs" tab.

+## Done!

+Now you have a nice stream processing base line.
+Now it is up to you to do something with it, you can start out by making some changes to the Flink Job.
+Just go nuts in [flink-job/src/main/scala/dev/chrisp/Job.scala](https://github.com/pwgn/k8s-kafka-flink/blob/master/flink-job/src/main/scala/dev/chrisp/Job.scala).